-Panettone is also an excellent base for puddings and other desserts, and this comes in handy because there is invariably leftover panettone to deal with on December 26th.
-Some enjoy leftover slices of panettone or pandoro, toasted and buttered for breakfast with a cappuccino, but if you recycle one following one of the recipes below, you'll have a fine dessert for New Year's Eve (Capodanno).
+Panettone is also an excellent base for puddings and other desserts, and this comes in handy because there is invariably leftover panettone to deal with on December 26th, when some enjoy leftover slices of panettone or pandoro, toasted and buttered for breakfast with a cappuccino.